CentOS/Calendar/output/calendar.md

 ### <a name="CentOS_Office_Hours">CentOS Office Hours</a>

-* Monthly on Wednesday at [1400 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=14&amp;min=00&amp;sec=0) in #centos-meeting
+* Monthly, in the second week, on Wednesday at [1400 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=14&amp;min=00&amp;sec=0) in #centos-meeting
-* Monthly on Thursday at [1000 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=10&amp;min=00&amp;sec=0) in #centos-meeting
+* Monthly, in the second week, on Thursday at [1000 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=10&amp;min=00&amp;sec=0) in #centos-meeting
 * Chair (to contact for more information): Karanbir Singh (kbsingh), Rich Bowen (rbowen)
 * [Link to Project Site](https://centos.org)
 * Come join us for an informal hour of discussion.
 Bring your concerns about the project, suggestions for changes, or offers of help.
 This is not a tech support hour but rather is about the running of the project itself.
+This meeting is monthly on the second Wednesday of each month.
+Speak up if you have anything to address.

 ### <a name="CentOS_Stream_Office_Hours_(Google_Meet,_not_IRC)">CentOS Stream Office Hours (Google Meet, not IRC)</a>

-* Monthly on Wednesday at [1700 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=17&amp;min=00&amp;sec=0) in #google-meet
+* Monthly, in the second week, on Wednesday at [1700 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?hour=17&amp;min=00&amp;sec=0) in #google-meet
 * Chair (to contact for more information): Rich Bowen (rbowen)
 * [Link to Project Site](https://centos.org)
 * Monthly CentOS Stream office hours on Google Meet: <a href="https://meet.google.com/pkd-qzvn-oyw" rel="noopener">https://meet.google.com/pkd-qzvn-oyw</a> Come with your CentOS Stream questions, or just to hang out.
+We meet on the second Wednesday of each month.

 ### <a name="Cloud_SIG">Cloud SIG</a>